MuhammedAbu/Gradle-Tutorial/README.md

 ```

 By including the above essential files and directories, you ensure that your Gradle setup is portable and can be used by anyone cloning your repository.

+You can create a continuous integration (CI) workflow in GitHub Actions to build and test your Java project with Gradle.
+[Building and testing Java with Gradle](https://docs.github.com/en/actions/use-cases-and-examples/building-and-testing/building-and-testing-java-with-gradle)